PRP vs PRF treatments – What’s the difference?

 Cosmetic use of PRP can help tackle wrinkles, fine lines, skin discoloration, scarring and other skin conditions.

-The PRP solution is made of your own blood, which is why it’s so effective.
+The PRP solution is made of your own blood, which is why it’s well-studied.

 A small amount of blood is taken and processed at high speed in a centrifuge.
 This separates the blood into its constituent parts.